The Effectiveness of Using CBT Stress Management Techniques

 Every person has experienced stress at some point in their lives, and not all stress is bad.
 In fact, managed stress can help us become more productive and focused; however, some people may feel overwhelmed by stress making stress management vital for better mental health.

-According to the 2024 burnout report, almost a quarter of UK adults feel unable to manage their stress and pressure levels.
+According to the 2025 burnout report, almost a quarter of UK adults feel unable to manage their stress and pressure levels.

 What is stress?

-Stress is the body’s natural response to challenges or threats which activate the “fight or flight” mechanism.
+Stress is the body’s natural response to challenges or threats that activate the “fight or flight” mechanism.
 The “fight or flight” response is a physiological reaction that occurs in response to a perceived harmful event, attack, or threat to survival.

 When this response is triggered, several changes happen in the body, including increased heart rate, faster breathing, and a release of adrenaline and other stress hormones.
 These changes give the body the energy and strength to deal with the threat.